We collect information on our performance for two reasons:

 Our statutory performance

-Our services produce annual plans setting out their priorities and performances in detail.
+Our services produce annual plans setting out their priorities and performance in detail.
 Progress against these reports is monitored and reported to elected members on a regular basis.

 Annual performance information for each service is set out in their performance statement.
-This is presented to elected members through the Performance Panel where elected members can scrutinise our performance.
+This is presented to elected members through Scrutiny Committee where they can examine our performance.

 Here are the most recent reports: